 But it can be confusing to learn how to set them up and make sure your domain is configured correctly.

-In this article, we'll explain what SPF records are and how to add them step by step for Google and Office 356 accounts.
+What SPF records are and how to add them step by step for Google and Office 356 accounts?

 An SPF record (Sender Policy Framework) is an email authentication system that mail servers use to make sure that emails that appear to come from your domain actually do come from you.

 Basically, it’s designed to stop phishing attempts and scammers from sending fake messages that claim to be from legit domains.

 Technically, you don’t have to set up an SPF record in order to send emails.
 But it adds a layer of security to your campaigns, which makes your domain more trustworthy to ISPs (internet service providers).

 This makes it more likely that your emails stay out of spam.